What is a grapefruit?

 Each group was given these products three times a day before each meal.
 All the metabolic rates were tested at the start of the research and at the end of 12 weeks.
 The results demonstrated:

-- The group who consumed the fresh grapefruit lost 1.6kg in weight
+- The group who consumed the fresh fruit lost 1.6kg in weight

-- The group who had grapefruit juice lost 1.5kg
+- The group who had the juice lost 1.5kg

 - The group who consumed grapefruit capsule lost 1.1kg